Diamonds Are Forever

 During the repeated trials and various camera settings during the period and two different stunt teams performing the stunt in the LA Universal studios and in Las Vegas later, something was overlooked.

-This scene was filmed while Sean Connery and Tiffany were in the studio and the car being fixed in a roller cage as was narrated later.
+This scene was filmed while Sean Connery and Tiffany were in the studio and the car being fixed in a roller cage as was narrated later by Guy Hamiltion himself.

 The Movie